mainishanhoon/Wyntr-Streaming-Service/ReadMe.md

 ```
 **Now tkinter, pillow, pymysql libraries are installed in your PC.**

-• Copy the content of the Details.sql

-• Paste it in the MySQL Client
+• Paste these lines into your MySQL client.
 ```
 CREATE DATABASE `Details`;
 USE `Details`;